57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Frontend (Part 1)/README.md

 ## Article Overview

-As the Solana ecosystem matures, more and more product owners are considering migrating their Ethereum (EVM) projects to Solana to gain higher performance, lower transaction costs, and a better user experience.
-Our company has extensive hands-on experience in this area, having led the migration and refactoring of multiple Ethereum protocols to Solana across various industries.
-We understand the complexity of migration across contract architecture, data models, transaction logic, and front-backend coordination, and we've developed a systematic methodology and set of best practices to address these areas.
+Teams are moving EVM projects to Solana for higher throughput, lower fees, and better UX.
+We've done this in production — migrated multiple Ethereum protocols to Solana across different industries.
+The hard parts are contract architecture, data models, transaction logic, and frontend-backend coordination.
+We've learned what breaks and what works.

-To help developers systematically master the methods and practices for migrating from Ethereum to Solana, we're launching a series of articles focused on three core layers—the smart contract layer, backend services, and frontend interactions.
-In this series, we'll share lessons we learned from real projects, including key caveats, best practices, and typical issues encountered during migration.
-Additionally, we'll share case studies that demonstrate an end-to-end migration approach and implementation path along with sample code to help you get started.

-Through this series, we hope to help developers not only complete the migration, but also fully tap into Solana's high-performance potential and unique mechanisms to redesign protocols natively for Solana.
+This series covers the three layers you actually touch during a migration: smart contracts, backend services, and the frontend.
+Each article comes from real projects — the pitfalls, the workarounds, the patterns that held up.
+We include full code examples and end-to-end case studies.

+This article covers the frontend stuff you actually touch when moving a DApp from EVM to Solana: wallet connection (including custom mobile adapters for wallets without official support), hardware wallet login via signTransaction + Memo, Address Lookup Tables, priority fees, transaction retry, and Jito Bundles.
+Not a staking demo — that's Part 2.
+This is the infrastructure layer.
+Everything below comes with working code you can use.

 #### Article Navigation

-- [How to Migrate an Ethereum Protocol to Solana — Preamble](https://57blocks.com/blog/how-to-migrate-an-ethereum-protocol-to-solana-preamble?tab=engineering): A systematic introduction to the fundamental differences between Ethereum and Solana in account models, execution mechanisms, and fee systems.
+- [How to Migrate an Ethereum Protocol to Solana — Preamble]([How to Migrate an Ethereum Protocol to Solana — Preamble - 57Blocks](https://57blocks.com/blog/how-to-migrate-an-ethereum-protocol-to-solana-preamble)): a systematic overview of the fundamental differences between Ethereum and Solana in account models, execution, and fee systems.
-- [How to Migrate an Ethereum Protocol to Solana — Contracts (Part 1)](https://57blocks.com/blog/how-to-migrate-an-ethereum-protocol-to-solana-contracts-part-1?tab=engineering): A focus on the core mindset shift and best practices for contract development from Ethereum to Solana.
+- [How to Migrate an Ethereum Protocol to Solana — Contracts (Part 1)]([How to Migrate an Ethereum Protocol to Solana — Contracts (Part 1) - 57Blocks](https://57blocks.com/blog/how-to-migrate-an-ethereum-protocol-to-solana-contracts-part-1)): focuses on the core mindset shifts and best practices for contract development when moving from Ethereum to Solana.
+- [How to Migrate an Ethereum Protocol to Solana — Contracts (Part 2)](https://57blocks.com/blog/how-to-migrate-an-ethereum-protocol-to-solana-contracts-part-2): focuses on limitations and shortcomings in Solana contract development, and demonstrates how to migrate an Ethereum contract to Solana through a concrete staking example.
-- [How to Migrate an Ethereum Protocol to Solana — Frontend (Part 1)](https://57blocks.com/blog/how-to-migrate-an-ethereum-protocol-to-solana-frontend-part-1?tab=engineering): A focus on the frontend mindset shift and best practices for building Solana-native DApp infrastructure from Ethereum.
+- [How to Migrate an Ethereum Protocol to Solana — Frontend(Part 1)](https://57blocks.com/blog/how-to-migrate-an-ethereum-protocol-to-solana-frontend-part-1): A focus on the frontend mindset shift and best practices for building Solana-native DApp infrastructure from Ethereum.
+- [How to Migrate an Ethereum Protocol to Solana — Frontend(Part 2)](https://57blocks.com/blog/how-to-migrate-an-ethereum-protocol-to-solana-frontend-part-2): A practical demonstration of the fundamental differences between Ethereum and Solana frontend development in wallet integration, state reading, transaction workflows, and event handling.

 ---

-This article will focus on the frontend mindset shift from EVM to Solana, dissecting the key differences in the account model, transaction construction, and wallet adaptation to help you build a truly "Solana-native" frontend infrastructure.
-We will start with the most common pitfalls — wallet connection and login, secure signing process, efficient data reading, transaction size and account constraint limits, fee and priority fee mechanisms, multi-level error handling, and Jito bundles — and combine them with practical code examples to provide readily reusable engineering practices, laying the foundation for the subsequent Staking Demo.
-The goal of this article is to help developers achieve a paradigm shift from EVM to Solana frontend development and build a truly "Solana-native" frontend infrastructure.
-We will delve into Solana's account model, transaction construction, and how to adapt wallets, among other core differences.

-The practical section will focus on a series of common pain points and optimisation directions, including:

-- **Wallet Interaction and Security:** Efficient wallet connection and login flows, and secure signing practices.
-- **Data Access Optimisation:** How to achieve efficient data reading.
-- **Transaction Constraints and Fees:** Solving transaction size and account constraint limits, and understanding and applying fee and priority fee mechanisms.
-- **Error Handling:** Establishing a multi-level error handling mechanism.
-- **Jito bundle:** Provide atomic execution and sequential determinism for multi-transaction dependent processes

-By combining practical code examples, we provide readily reusable engineering practices, laying a solid foundation for the subsequent Staking Demo.

 ## 1. Connecting Wallets

-In a Solana frontend application, connecting a wallet itself is not complicated; the real complexity lies in **maintaining a consistent user experience across different operating environments**:
+Connecting a wallet to a Solana frontend is easy.
+Keeping the experience consistent across platforms is not:

-- In Desktop browsers, the wallet is usually injected as an extension object.
+- Desktop: the wallet injects itself as a browser extension.
-- In Mobile browsers, it relies on **Deeplink / Universal Link** to wake up a separate wallet App.
+- Mobile: you need Deeplink / Universal Link to wake up a separate wallet app.
-- In wallet App (e.g., Phantom Browser), the wallet automatically injects the global object and pre-connects.
+- In-app browser (e.g., Phantom Browser): the wallet injects a global object and pre-connects.

-The capabilities and interaction methods of the same wallet are not entirely consistent across Desktop/Mobile/Wallet Browsers.
-If one were to adapt each wallet and platform separately, the engineering complexity would quickly become unmanageable.
-To solve this problem, the Anza team provides `@solana/wallet-adapter`, which decouples the wallet connection logic from specific wallet implementations using the Adapter pattern, allowing DApps to program against a unified interface.

-This section will briefly review the standard access method recommended in the official documentation ([APP.md](https://github.com/anza-xyz/wallet-adapter/blob/master/APP.md)), and then focus on a critical issue often overlooked in practice, especially in mobile scenarios:
+A wallet's capabilities and behavior vary across these environments.
+Adapting to each wallet and platform individually doesn't scale. `@solana/wallet-adapter` (from Anza) solves this with an Adapter pattern — you write against a single interface, and it handles the rest.

+Below is the standard setup from the official docs ([APP.md](https://github.com/anza-xyz/wallet-adapter/blob/master/APP.md)), then we'll get into something the docs don't cover well: what happens on mobile when a wallet doesn't have an adapter yet.

-When integrating a wallet with a Solana DApp, developers face several challenges:
+When integrating a wallet with a Solana DApp, you'll face:

-- **Adapter Availability:** Not every wallet offers an official wallet adapter.
+- **Adapter Availability:** Not every wallet ships an official adapter.
-- **Mobile Connectivity Gaps:** While desktop users can often connect through an injected object even without an adapter, mobile users whose wallets lack an official adapter or deeplink support will be unable to successfully redirect to and launch the wallet application.
+- **Mobile Connectivity:** Desktop users can often connect through an injected object even without an adapter.
+On mobile, without an official adapter or deep link support, the wallet app simply can't be reached.
-- **Proposed Solution:** A key challenge is developing a reliable, scalable fallback for mobile users by implementing a custom wallet adapter paired with Deeplink functionality.
+- **The fix:** Build a custom wallet adapter backed by a deep link as a fallback for mobile.

 ### 1.1 Standard Connection Flow: `ConnectionProvider` + `WalletProvider`